-FSU Behavioral Health @ Apalachee Center is a new, full-service outpatient behavioral health clinic in Tallahassee that provides psychiatric and psychotherapeutic assessment and treatment services to clients aged 6 and above, regardless of ability to pay.
-This clinic is a partnership between Florida State University and Apalachee Center to bring state-of-the-art behavioral assessment and treatment to children and adults in this region.
+The FSU Behavioral Health clinic is an outpatient clinic providing psychiatric and psychotherapeutic assessment and treatment services to clients aged six and above.
+The clinic is a partnership between Florida State University and Apalachee Center.

 Apalachee Center offers psychosocial rehabilitative services (PSR) in Leon, Gadsden, Liberty, and Madison counties.
 PSR services allow individuals with serious mental illness to gain the independent living, social and communication skills necessary to allow them to remain in or return to independent functioning in community settings

 FACT Team (Florida Assertive Community Treatment Team) is an intensive community-based treatment program that provides services 24 hours a day, 7 days a week.
 FACT Team is designed to address every aspect of individuals’ life challenges by integrated services.

 The Homeless Project is an outpatient treatment program providing services to individuals who are experiencing homelessness, have no insurance, and have a major mental illness.
 The purpose of the Homeless Project is to provide supportive services including community resources and various services to help individuals getting out of the vicious circle.

 The Drop-In Center is a peer-run community meeting place for anyone experiencing or affected by someone who has mental health, substance use and/or co-occurring challenges.
 The focus is on self-help with social, recreational and support activities.